rodrigo-cosm/srt/docs/TicketManagement.md

 is a general meaning of the priorities:

 * Critical: this is predicted for bugs and bugfixes only.
 This has the highest possible priority as it repairs some very serious bug.
+Hangup of all other works is expected to investigate the reported issue, as well as review and merge the associated ticket.

 * High: The first issues to be taken out of the way, in the current release only.
 Tickes of high priority are **not** expected to be moved